pism/pism-emulator/README.md

 ## References

-Aschwanden, A. and D. J. Brinkerhoff: Calibrated mass loss projections from the Greenland Ice Sheet (in prep.)
+Aschwanden, A. and D. J. Brinkerhoff: Calibrated mass loss projections from the Greenland Ice Sheet (revised)